Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

 -

-Scans with tagged red blood cells (RBC) to detect hepatic hemangiomas and identify acute bleeding in the digestive system
+Scans with tagged red blood cells (RBC) to detect hepatic hemangiomas and identify acute bleeding in the gastrointestinal tract

 -